tomkerkhove/promitor/docs/configuration/v2.x/metrics/api-management.md

 You can scrape an Azure API Management via the `ApiManagement` resource type.

-The following fields need to be provided:
+When using declared resources, the following fields need to be provided:

 - `instanceName` - The name of the Azure API Management instance.
 - `locationName` - The name of the regional deployment of the gateway. (optional)